-born in north Germany is based in Berlin since 1996.
+born in north Germany he is based in Berlin since 1996.
 Renkel studied classical guitar in Hamburg.
-The main emphasis of his work is an interest in open methods of composition and the impossibility of repeating.
+The main emphasis of his work is an interest in open methods of composition.

 In his works the instrumental material is altered in realtime using preparations, laptops, MAX/MSP, percussion instruments, a 16 channel sampler-sequencer, synthesizers and a vibraphone, the further development of this setup is his self-constructed amplified stringboard.